-This bar chart exercise is a gap fill to give you pratice with the language of comparison, contrast and percentages.
+This bar chart exercise is a gap fill to give you practice with the language of comparison, contrast and percentages.

-Don't look below the exercise otherwise you will see an answer key.
+Don't look below the bar chart exercise otherwise you will see an answer key.

 Bar Chart Exercise - Answer